AyoubSaidane/FedScale/Tutorial/README.md

 ## Quick start
 To start the quick configuration of fedscale you can open a new terminal and type in this command line:

-chmod +x setup.sh && ./setup.sh
+chmod +x tutorial/setup.sh && ./tutorial/setup.sh

 ## Setup